Crafttim/Create-Dimeritory/README.md

-# Create: Dimeritory
+The Pack: Includes almost all Create[Forge] addons, additionaly it has some other mods for an even better playstyle.

-The Pack: Includes almost all Create Forge addons, additionaly it has some other mods for better playstyle.
+The Goal: Automate every single block with Create. [almost done]

 ~~The Quests: For Beginners/People who suddenly dont know what to do next, which means they are very detailed and have great explanations on how to find/automate all mods/important blocks in the pack.~~

 The Idea: I created modpacks for myself with many create addons inside, I just almost always spend more time tinkering on the Pack then playing it.
-The problem I had was after a certain automation in the game I just did not know what to do next or thought my modpack is missing some mods to be "perfect".
+The problem I had was, after a certain stage of automation in the game, I just did not know what to do next or sometimes thought my modpack is missing some mods to be "perfect".

 Time spent: For initial release [18h] / For pack updates [0h]
 <details>